 Keep It Simple

 My clients frequently express concern that the estate planning process will be long and arduous.
-Although this will written by my daughter when she was six is not legally enforceable, it offers a reminder that your estate plan does not have to be complicated.
+However, the truth is that your estate plan does not have to be complicated.
 At its foundation, your estate plan can be viewed as a tool to put your wishes in writing in order to save your loved ones time, money, and frustration down the road.
-Below is a simplified outline of decisions to consider to jump start the estate planning process.
+Below is a simplified outline of decisions to consider to jumpstart the estate planning process.

 Establish beneficiaries.
 Your will or trust should lay out your wishes for the distribution of your assets upon your death.
 You can also use beneficiary or transfer on death (TOD) designations on retirement accounts, investment accounts, and other financial assets as well as vehicles and real estate to streamline distribution upon your death.
 Double check beneficiary designations that may have been set up in the past.